Mariam-Badeji/Data-Cleaning-in-Excel/README.md

 # Data-Cleaning-in-Excel
+Below are some of the steps i took in making sure the "Employee" Dataset is ready for analysis.
 # DATA REPORT FOR THE “EMPLOYEE UNCLEAN” DATASET
 On getting the data, I loaded it into excel and looked through the data to gain some understanding of each column in the dataset.
 After which, I then converted the data to a table and then checked for duplicates for which there were none.
 I then loaded the data into Power Query and performed the following data cleaning process:
 1. Firstly, I checked to see if the data types for each column is correct and I changed the “Date employed” and “Date of birth” columns to date data type.
 I removed the empty cells the “Name” column